 I was seven years old when MTV first came into existence and made an indelible mark on pop culture, forever changing the way we think about and experience music.
 I remember thinking Joan Jett was the absolute coolest, belting out “I Love Rock and Roll” decked out in head-to-toe black leather.
 I was also probably the only kid in my second grade class who had a poster of Rick Springfield on my wall and knew all of the words to “Jesse’s Girl”.
 Ever since those days, I’ve been fascinated by stories of musicians and the people who surround them.
 That fascination carried over into my reading habits.
 Here are my top 5 favorite musical memoirs/ biographies:

 As their only authorized biographer, Hunter Davies produced the first definitive book on the Fab Four.
 He spent eighteen months with the band – between 1967 and 1968 – and had enviable unparalleled access to them and their inner circle.
-If you feel like you’ve heard all of these stories before, it’s because this is the book that most subsequent biographers have turned to.
+If you feel like you’ve heard all of these stories before, it’s because this is the book to which most subsequent biographers have turned.
 This title was originally published in 1968, and there have been a couple of updated editions since then, the most recent in 2010.

 Rick Springfield is not quite a “Behind the Music” cliché.
 His biggest issues weren’t drugs and alcohol, although he did dabble in them.
 The lyric from his signature song “And I’m looking in the mirror all the time/ Wondering what she don’t see in me” merely hints at a deep well of insecurity that he tried to alleviate with other self-destructive behaviors.
 He is also very candid about his lifelong battle with depression, something that plagued him even as a young child growing up in Australia.
 His father was in the military, so his family moved around a lot, causing a young Rick to always feel like an outsider, the new kid in school.
 Due to some language and content, this book is not for the easily offended.
 As with a lot of rock music biographies, it shows that fame and fortune isn’t all it’s cracked up to be.